An Adriatic Adventure

 *Tomorrow we head to Slovenia!

 After breakfast, we’ll travel to Slovenia.
 By now, you’ll have a good grasp on the local wine varieties of the region and some of the basics in the local culinary history.
 From here we’re going to introduce you to another world in wine: Orange Wine!
 Getting its reputation by leaving the grape skin in contact with the juice creating a beautiful orange-like liquid, this experience is sure to stick in your memory.
 During our visit we’ll meet a few of the locals producing some of our favorite wines and enjoy a lovely lunch in the vineyard before heading back to Trieste for an evening on your own.
 Shop, then pack up and grab your passports because tomorrow we head to Croatia!

 After breakfast we say “ciao” to Italy and depart for Rovinj, Croatia.
-We’ll discover two of the biggest treasures of Istria: olive oil and truffles!
+We’ll discover two of the biggest treasures of Istria: olive oil!
 We will visit one of Istria’s most well-known olive oil producers and their olive orchards (and see some of the traditional stone sheds, called kazun, that dot the landscape), learn about the soil and the trees, and find out how this first-class olive oil is produced.
-If we’re lucky, the harvest will be in full swing and we’ll observe some of the pressing and production.
 We’ll return to their estate for an olive oil tasting and lunch in their tasting room.
 In addition to olive oil, the producers will fill us in on the local history and politics.

 We’ll spend today on our own, enjoying the sea, resting, or shopping in Rovinj.
 This is a good opportunity to reflect on the past 5 days.
 In the evening, we’ll meet up for a special dinner which is always a highlight of the trip.
 Want more details?
 Sorry!
 Enjoy the mystery.
 We like to keep you on your toes…but trust us, this is a good evening!